gunther-bachmann/6510/README.md

 The `6510-reader.rkt` is parsing a non racket text file, transforming it into racket code.
 The resulting racket code is then transformed via syntax macros into the final racket form which can then be interpreted.

-* `6510.rkt` holds all syntax transformation rules for the translation into 6510 byte/assembler code.
+* `6510.rkt` holds all syntax transformation rules for the translation from 6510 dsl code into 6510 byte/assembler code.
 * `6510-utils` holds functions needed during syntax and execution phase of 6510.
 * `6510-syntax-utils` holds functions useful during syntax phase of the transformation.
-* `6510-parser` is the parser that takes the text file and produces racket 6510 dsl code.
+* `6510-parser` is the parser that takes the text and produces racket 6510 dsl code.
 * `6510-reader` is used to parse complete files automatically (using the 6510-parser)
 * `6510-example` is an example file using arbitrary 6510 text syntax (making use of the 6510-reader).
 * `6510-example-rs` is an example file in racket syntax (no special reader involved)
 * `6510-interpreter` holds the interpreter of the bytecode
 * `6510-disassembler` allows to produce source code from bytes
-* `6510-debugger` allows stepwise execution of code
+* `6510-debugger` allows stepwise execution and inspection of code

 ## Status